ypark9/yopa.page/content/blog/2024-12-24-Terraform Init vs Plan vs Apply - A Complete Guide with Examples.md

 - State drift: Always run `terraform plan` before making changes to catch any manual modifications
 - Provider versions: Specify versions to ensure consistency across team members
 - Resource dependencies: Use `depends_on` when implicit dependencies aren't enough

-Remember, Terraform is declarative - you describe the desired state, and Terraform figures out how to achieve it.
-Understanding when to use each command helps you maintain your infrastructure effectively and safely.

 Cheers! 🍺